Invitation to presentation of second quarter and half- year results 2021

-Hexagon Composites ASA Invitation to presentation of second quarter and half- year results 2021
+Hexagon Purus ASA Invitation to presentation of second quarter and half- year results 2021

-Jon Erik Engeset (CEO) and David Bandele (CFO) will present the results at 08:30 CEST and the presentation will be broadcasted live via https://hexagongroup.kg5.no/
+Morten Holum (CEO) and Dilip Warrier (CFO) will present the results at 08:30 CEST and the presentation will be broadcasted live via https://hexagonpurus.kg5.no/

 The presentation will be held in English.